elinsoftware/buzzpost-listener-react/readme.md

 1. **Instance URL** - this param should be passed to the app in `window.prefixID` variable.
 2. **User sys_id** - this param the application retrieves from out-of-the-box ServiceNow object `window.NOW.user.userID`.
 3. **buzzPost broker URL** - this is the host name of the broker server, it's retrieved from `window.buzzPostBroker` variable.
+If it is a private secured server, then a secret should be supplied as a URL param as well (e.g. `https://hub11.dev-labs.io?secret=XYZ`).

 Incoming message is always a *string*.